Nivalyx/osu-wiki/news/2023/2023-12-03-osu-indonesia-presents-ascaveth-invitational-tournament-2023.md

 LAN tournaments are no stranger to the Indonesian osu! community.
 Way back in 2012, before osu! conventions were a staple, the old guards of the community had hosted "[osu!
 Rhythmical Adventure Competition](https://osu.ppy.sh/community/forums/topics/98417)" — a vast osu! competition held in the middle of a shopping mall which was among the first (if not the first) LAN event of its kind.

-Now, more than a decade and [one successful smaller-scale iteration](/wiki/Tournaments/AIT/2022) later, osu!
+Now, more than a decade and [one successful small-scale iteration](/wiki/Tournaments/AIT/2022) later, osu!
 Indonesia is ready to present a spiritual successor to the event that rocked the world and [even peppy himself](http://web.facebook.com/osugame/photos/pb.100064751018669.-2207520000/10151075128588282/?type=3) eons ago — Ascaveth Invitational Tournament 2023!

 ## Tournament

 Ascaveth Invitational Tournament 2023 is a double-elimination 1v1 osu! tournament hosted by ::{ flag=ID }:: [Ascaveth](https://osu.ppy.sh/users/3245206) and members of the Indonesian osu! community.
-The tournament features a lineup of eight top osu! players from all across Indonesia who have qualified from the [Last Chance Qualifiers (LCQ)](http://osu.ppy.sh/wiki/en/Tournaments/AIT/2023_LCQ) and other means as follows:
+The tournament features a lineup of eight top osu! players from all across Indonesia who have qualified through the [Last Chance Qualifiers (LCQ)](http://osu.ppy.sh/wiki/en/Tournaments/AIT/2023_LCQ) event and other means as follows:

 - ::{ flag=ID }:: [Hakui Koyori](https://osu.ppy.sh/users/10717635)
 - ::{ flag=ID }:: [Skydiver](https://osu.ppy.sh/users/4750008)